+- 1. The use, possession, or trafficking of non-prescription amphetamines and barbiturates, narcotics, inhalants, LSD, marijuana, consumable items containing illegal drugs and/or other hallucinogenic agents is a violation of state and federal laws.
+Further, the non-prescription possession, usage, and/or trafficking of any of the above agents is in violation of the policies of California Lutheran University and can result in suspension, dismissal or expulsion from the University.
+Medically recommended marijuana is not recognized by federal law or by the University as a legal prescription.
+Therefore, possession of marijuana on campus for any reason is strictly prohibited.
+All drugs and paraphernalia will be confiscated and/or destroyed. - California Lutheran University will not tolerate drug sales and/or distribution.
+California Lutheran University reserves the right to expel any student for the sale and/or distribution of prescribed or non-prescription amphetamines and barbiturates, narcotics, inhalants, LSD, marijuana and/or other hallucinogenic agents. - 3.
+Being in possession of a prescription drug not prescribed to the student is prohibited and will be confiscated. - 4.
+Being under the influence of illicit drugs is considered a violation of the University policy on Drugs.

+University Policy on Paraphernalia

-- 1. The use, possession, manufacture, cultivation or trafficking of any controlled substance, including but not limited to amphetamines, barbiturates, narcotics, LSD, marijuana and/or other hallucinogenic agents is a violation of state and federal laws and is a violation of California Lutheran University policy.
-Violation of the California Lutheran University policy on drugs can result in suspension, dismissal or expulsion from the University.
-All drugs and paraphernalia will be confiscated and/or destroyed. - 2.
-The use or possession of prescription drugs without a valid and current authorized prescription is a violation of California Lutheran University policy. - 3.
-Paraphernalia includes any object that contains the residue of a controlled substance and any object that is used in the cultivation, manufacture, consumption or distribution of a controlled substance.
-Examples of paraphernalia include, but are not limited to, a marijuana pipe, bong or blow tube, a scale used for measuring quantities of an illegal drug, rolling papers, hookahs and hookah components.
-While these items can be used for legal purposes, they are prohibited because of their common misuse. - 4.
-Being under the influence of prescription drugs without a valid and current authorized prescription or being under the influence of controlled substances is considered a violation of this policy. - 5.
-No drug related, or similarly offensive posters, stickers, caps, lights, etc., may be displayed in residence hall windows or on the outside of doors. - 6.
-California Lutheran University will not tolerate drug sales and/or distribution.
-California Lutheran University reserves the right to expel any student for the sale and/or distribution of any controlled substances or prescription drugs.
+- California Lutheran University prohibits the use or possession of paraphernalia or any object that can be used in the consumption or distribution of an illegal drug.
+Examples include, but are not limited to, a marijuana pipe, bong or blow tube, vaporizers, e-hookahs, a scale used for measuring quantities of an illegal drug, medical marijuana bags and containers, grinders, hookahs and hookah components.
+While these items can be used for legal purposes, they are prohibited because of their common misuse. - 2.
+No drug related, or similarly offensive posters, stickers, caps, lights, etc., may be displayed in residence hall windows or on the outside of doors.